MalekMansour/Sparkle-Pets/ideas.md

 * Special Pet Treats: 100 Gems

 ## Shower Pet Game
-Press spacebar on the green spot game.
+Press spacebar (or mouse button) on the green spot game.
 Dont let the water be too hot or too cold.

 ## Cut Pet Nails Game
 with the mouse, cut a straight line from the pet's nails without hurting him while his paws move around the screen.